 Michigan Ditch Pre-Fire Mitigation Project

 The Michigan Ditch, near Cameron Pass, is a trans-basin diversion owned by the City of Fort Collins.
 The ditch transports water from the upper Michigan River to the Poudre watershed.
-Approximately 11 percent of the City’s water supply is provided by the Michigan Ditch.
-To protect this essential infrastructure, the City of Fort Collins and the Colorado State Forest Service will implement a logging project on 150 acres in summer 2024.
+Approximately 11% of the City’s water supply is provided by the Michigan Ditch.
+To protect this essential infrastructure, the City of Fort Collins and the Colorado State Forest Service will begin Phase 1 of the multi-phase project on 150 acres entirely located in the Colorado State Forest in summer 2025.

 This project will reduce the risk of future large-scale wildfires in the forest surrounding the ditch, which will protect the Michigan Ditch water supply and the availability and quality of the City’s raw water supply.